Latest snapshot of the coronavirus impact - Shepparton News

 ECONOMIC DEVELOPMENTS

+* Reserve bank governor Phillip Lowe says the economic downturn from coronavirus may not be as severe as predicted.

+* Seven in 10 businesses have had a drop in revenue due to COVID-19, says the ABS.

-* The prime minister will discuss changes to Australia's federation and tax system when he meets via teleconference with state and territory leaders on Friday.
+* The prime minister will discuss changes to Australia's federation and tax system when the national cabinet meets on Friday.

 --